ZecM1/QuoteGenerator/README.md

 ### SVG Background Pattern:

 Incorporates a visually appealing SVG background pattern from Hero Patterns, adding a professional touch to the website's aesthetics.

+## Installation

+To get a local copy up and running, follow these simple steps:

+- Clone the repository to your local machine.
+- Navigate to the project directory.
+- Open the index.html file in your preferred web browser.

+## Credits

+API: quote-generator by JacintoDesign

+SVG Background Pattern: Hero Patterns